 - Wash and soak the dal for 15 minutes in water.
 Strain any excess water and keep aside until use.

-- Heat a pressure cooker with a tsp of oil, add green chilies, chopped tomatoes.
+- Heat a pressure cooker with a teaspoon of oil, add green chilies, chopped tomatoes.
 Dump the strained dal, add turmeric, salt and coconut.

 - Add 3 cups of water to this dal mixture and pressure cook for 4-5 whistles.
 Let the pressure fall naturally.
 Then open the cooker and give the dal a good mix.